Marjoribanks History, Family Crest & Coats of Arms

 The surname Marjoribanks was first found in Dumfriesshire (Gaelic: Siorrachd Dhùn Phris), a Southern area, bordering on England that today forms part of the Dumfries and Galloway Council Area, where they held a family seat from early times and their first records appeared on the census rolls taken by the ancient Kings of Scotland.
 Samuel Marchbanks was a fictional character created by Canadian novelist and journalist Robertson Davies.
 He wrote four novels about the charcter.

-Important Dates for the Marjoribanks family
+Early History of the Marjoribanks family

 This web page shows only a small excerpt of our Marjoribanks research.
 Another 127 words (9 lines of text) covering the years 1316, 1554 and 1554 are included under the topic Early Marjoribanks History in all our PDF Extended History products and printed products wherever possible.